Go to the Students section

-Introduction to Environmental Geography (compulsory, single and combined hons) This module introduces students to selected themes and environments in environmental and physical geography, using climate change as a context.
-The module incorporates a disciplinary grounding in climate change science, and then examines other areas that are inherently linked with climate change in environmental and physical geography (including environmental processes and environmental management).
-For example topics may include some of the following: computer modelling, Earth surface processes, geomorphology, oceanography.
+Introduction to Physical Geography (compulsory, single and combined hons) This module introduces students to selected themes and topics in physical geography, using climate change as a context.
+The module incorporates a disciplinary grounding in climate change science, and then examines other areas that are inherently linked with climate change in physical geography (including environmental processes, systems and management).
+Throughout the module, recent and future developments of the discipline are explored.

 Geography of the Oxford Region (compulsory, single and combined hons) This module examines geographical aspects within the Oxford region.
 Each environment is introduced by a series of lectures, online study skill resources followed by field visits to the locality under investigation.
 Multidisciplinary in character, this module is designed to be appropriate and stimulating to both the physical and social approaches favoured within the geography field.
 The module’s study of selected local environments has a strong emphasis upon structured, interactive and self-paced field teaching material.